-Scabies: Everything You Need to Know
+Everything You Need To Know About Scabies

 This week we take a look at scabies, we try to debug all the myths around the stigma of it, how to treat it, and how we can try to prevent it from happening .
 I will repeat this several times in the article but scabies is not directly linked to how hygienic a person is; it can happen to anyone.
 So, before you get on your high-horse thinking it is only for people that don't take care of themselves, there's every chance you will be seeing me next week to get some shampoo for your buggy barnet